 Someone should tell all of that to the seven inches that’s set up camp in my yard, and the ice packed onto every roadway.
 It’s overstayed its welcome.

 Oh, it was a fun guest on Thursday when it all fell in a matter of hours.
 The whole day took on the feel of a real snow day, complete with powdery snowman snow, another rarity in our region.
 Our snowballs usually crumble or pack down to nothing but lethal ice.
-Baker Bee was off work and baking Portuguese sweet bread from The Bread Baker’s Apprentice (which makes the best toast and French toast I’ve ever had, especially when topped with my dad’s apple butter–we went through a whole jar on two loaves), and a couple of snowed-in friends stopped off in the middle of a walk for rest and a warm drink.
+Baker Bee was off work and baking Portuguese sweet bread from The Bread Baker’s Apprentice (which makes the best toast and French toast I’ve ever had, especially when topped with my dad’s apple butter–we went through a whole jar on two loaves), and a couple of snowed-in friends stopped off in the middle of a walk for rest and a nice Carbonated drink.
 I continued reaquainting myself with tools and supplies from pastry school and cake decorating.
 Opening the tubs that had been gathering dust in the spare bedroom for far too long now was enough like tearing into Christmas presents to infuse the day with a festive spirit.
 It was the first snow day I’ve had as an adult that really felt like a snow day.

 Yesterday, however, without fresh flakes to revive it, the snow started to take on the appearance of a houseguest who’d lost all of their luggage down to their tolietry kit but insisted they could “get by” until the airline came through and delivered their stuff.
 It looked cold and tired, and the prospect of the winter storm that’s supposed to hit on Sunday made it not seem like quite the miracle it had been the day before.
 The fun was gone for the most part, but Baker Bee did bake another loaf of bread–a Italian-ish white loaf with some of the new sour we’re cultivating in the fridge.
 It didn’t turn out very sour–I didn’t really expect it to have much sour to it yet–but it did have a lot of flavor, so Mr. Bee suggested we should make pasta to go with it.